 Use the Latest Brain Science Findings

-Drive Home the Critical 10 Percent
+Drive Home a Critical Message

 Attention Triggers—Stimuli that attract and sustain audience attention.